younghkb/piconot/README.md

 `src/main/scala/piconot.internal/EmptyAPI.scala` and run it.

 **Warning:** This provided code has a graphical version of a running program.
-The graphics rely on a Java graphics library called JavaFX.
+The graphics rely on a Java library called JavaFX.
 If this library isn't installed on your machine, then you'll get an error.
 To fix it, you might:
    - Match the version of ScalaFX to your Java version.
-If you get errors about
    - Install [JavaFX] on your computer (preferred option, but don't spend a lot of time if it's not easy to install)
     -  Remove the graphics elements from the project and just use the text-based